Vascular Plants

 Sand-dwelling wallflower (Erysimum arenicola)

-Distribution: Occurring chiefly in the mountainous areas of Washington; British Columbia to Oregon.
+Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia to Oregon.

-Habitat: Open ridges and rock crevices, moderate to high elevations in the mountains.
+Habitat: Open ridges and rock crevices, middle elevations to the alpine.

 Origin: Native